 i.
 “Judas, blinded in self-interest, criticized her action, and so revealed himself as utterly opposed to the very spirit of the Lord Himself.”
 (Morgan)

-ii. ii.
-His isn’t this all a little much attitude was contagious.
+ii.
+The isn’t this all a little much attitude of Judas was contagious.
 Matthew 26:8 shows Judas was not alone in this objection.
 Others seem to have felt that Judas made some sense.
 “The shock of what they had seen must have caused a brief embarrassed silence, which was broken by one voice giving expression to the sentiments of many.”
 (Bruce)

 c.
 This he said, not that he cared for the poor, but because he was a thief, and had the money box; and he used to take what was put in it: We rightly suppose that John did not know at that time that Judas was a thief; this was hidden to the disciples.
 Yet we also rightly suppose that Jesus did know that Judas was a thief yet He still appointed Him to be treasurer.